-Digital diabetes tools and services can help improve the health and quality of life of people with diabetes while saving costs for health systems over time.
-But how prepared are European health systems to embrace the potential of this digital revolution?
+Digital diabetes tools and services can improve health outcomes and quality of life for people living with diabetes, while saving costs for health systems.
+But how ready are our health systems to unlock these benefits?